AutodeskGames/stingray-docs/source/stingray_help/playtesting/connecting_to_remote_device.md

 	-	~{ Get started on Xbox One }~

 **Note:** you cannot currently connect to a remote Windows host for viewport mirroring or running the project.

+>	**Tip:** The first time you connect to a project on a new target platform, it takes some time to compile the project data.
+This can be a lengthy process if the project is big.
+But don't worry, you only have to do this once.
+Once the initial file has completed, you only have to recompile the data that has actually changed, so future compiles will run much faster.